Bomb threat: False flag

 False flag bomb threats are made to create the appearance of a specific group or person being responsible for an activity to disguise the true perpetrators.

 Political

-Bomb threats can be part of politically motivated operations.
-For example: It was reportedly used as a pretext by the Belarusian government to divert Ryanair Flight 4978 to Minsk to arrest Raman Pratasevich, an oppositional figure.
-As a result the nation was accused of committing state terrorism.
+Bomb threats can be part of politically motivated operations, sometimes being used as a method of threatening or creating a dangerous situation for opposing political members.

 Targets

 Schools and universities

 Bomb threats are often made toward educational institutions.
 They are typically by students who are overwhelmed by academic pressure, are resentful of the school, and/or are acting on violent impulses.
 Their frustration may be aimed at specific groups or individuals that are part of the school’s community.
 During 1999— which was the most recent year with publicly published data as of 2005— roughly 5% of bomb threats made in the United States targeted schools.
 Over a decade later bomb threats against schools saw a 33% increase of while threats against residences decreased by 35% between 2014 and 2016.
-Perpetrators of bomb threats are usually immediately expelled or fired from the school.
+Perpetrators of false bomb threats face severe consequences, often facing expulsion.